nikmart/WoZ-Way/README.md

 4. A high-speed 4G cellular router

 ### Control
+1. A server with NodeJS and avialble port open (default port is 8000)

+2. A computer with a modern web-browser

+3. A high speed internet conenction

-### Control
+### Message Broker
-1. Acce
+WoZ Way used MQTT, a popular publish/subscribe messaging protocol to communicate messages between the car and the control interface.
+This is done so that only the MQTT broker IP needs to be known.
+I use a popular and free MQTT broker called Mosquitto [https://mosquitto.org]

 ## Instructions
-1. Make sure you have NodeJS installed on your machine.
-If you are on a Mac and use Homebrew, you can use `brew install node`
+1. Make sure you have NodeJS installed on both the CAR computer and the CONTROL server.
+If you are on a Mac and use Homebrew [https://brew.sh], you can use `brew install node`

 2. Navigate to the **CONTROL** directory and run `npm install`